Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on January 21, 2020

 Given all of this information, you may be wondering when the best time is to start taking birth control.
 Typically, women begin taking it at age 16 or whenever they become sexually active; however, there is no right or wrong age to start.

 Plus, there are many other benefits to birth control that don’t have to do with sex — contraceptive methods can help treat endometriosis, polycystic ovarian syndrome, heavy periods, and acne.

 If any of these conditions negatively interrupt your life, consult with a doctor and discover your options for the best birth control.
 The American Academy of Pediatrics, for example, recommends the IUD or the implant as the first-line choice for young women who are sexually active.

 What’s most important to remember is that birth control is not a one-size-fits-all product.
 There are so many different factors to consider and one method might work better for you than for your friend, your sister, or your aunt.
 Your body is unique and you must take care of it so it can take care of you!

 Ready to start your birth control journey with Pandia Health and get that #PandiaPeaceofMind?
-Our expert doctors can currently prescribe birth control to those in AZ, CA, CO, FL, GA, MI, NV, IL, TX, TN, WA, and WY; they can also transfer over an existing prescription no matter where you are in the country.
+Our expert doctors can currently prescribe birth control to those in AZ, CA, CO, FL, GA, MI, NV, NY, IL, TX, TN, PA, WA, and WY; they can also transfer over an existing prescription no matter where you are in the country.
 Set it and forget it with the most trusted provider for birth control delivery and never run out of birth control on our watch!